lauraccunningham/homework-02/README.md

 **Curation, Analysis, & Visualization**

-Within iPython Notebook we curated our data and provided a visual representation with our [data.ipynb](https://github.com/lauraccunningham/homework-02/blob/master/data.ipynb) file.
+Within iPython Notebook we curated our data and provided a visual representation with our [data.ipynb](https://github.com/lauraccunningham/homework-02/blob/master/data.ipynb) file.  ( We have also included a more partitioned version of the curation process in code here as [data2.ipynb](http://nbviewer.ipython.org/urls/raw.github.com/lauraccunningham/homework-02/master/data2.ipynb).
 We imported various packages and data from url's associated with the earthquake data to produce a data frame with the correct and accurate information.

 With our data frame, we produced various forms of visual representations that identify location, depth, and magnitude of earthquakes in various regions.

-__To run our data on your machine, you can open up our [data.ipynb](https://github.com/lauraccunningham/homework-02/blob/master/data.ipynb) by **git cloning** our repository to your virtual machine:
+__To run our data on your machine, you can open up our [data.ipynb](https://github.com/lauraccunningham/homework-02/blob/master/data.ipynb) or [data2.ipynb](http://nbviewer.ipython.org/urls/raw.github.com/lauraccunningham/homework-02/master/data2.ipynb) by **git cloning** our repository to your virtual machine:

     git clone https://github.com/lauraccunningham/homework-02.git